Azure-Samples/azure-servicebus-messaging-samples/SendersReceiversWithQueues/README.md

 ```

 The ```ReceiveMessagesAsync``` method closes with an await statement that will wait for completion of the ```TaskCompletionSource```
-we initialized above and that will be set (and therefore unblock this wait) once the cancellation token fires and procesisng stops.
+we initialized above and that will be set (and therefore unblock this wait) once the cancellation token fires and processing stops.

 ``` C#
   await doneReceiving.Task;